haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Add file module to the project
 * Manage email verification statuses
-* Align with the cloud edition that support users can login to multiple accounts

 **Bug Fixes**

 * Show error message when user edit ticket which has unset duration value
 * Some long text don't display in the box
+* Can not display the right date value in project notification

 Version 7.0.0
 -------------